heshanthenura/LineAngle/README.md

 <h1 align="center">Rotate Line with An Angle to Horizontal</h1>

+## Every programmer should know fundamentals of mathematics

 ## Nothing much in UI but Lets look at the Methods that I have Used

 <p align="center">